 The Best Indoor Plants For Asthma & Allergies

 Plants have the ability to convert our carbon dioxide into fresh oxygen, which we need.
 Some plants also have the ability to remove harmful elements in the air, including formaldehyde and benzene.
-Here are some of the best indoor plants for asthma and allergies.

 Also known as yellow palm or butterfly palm, the areca palm is one of the most popular and graceful palms.
 It is tolerant of the indoor environment, releases copious amounts of moisture into the air, removes chemical toxins, and is beautiful.
 The areca is consistently rated among the best houseplants for removing all indoor air toxins tested.
 Best in direct, bright sunlight.